 afternoons will often involve field-work; unless I've

-specifically told you otherwise, anticipate that we may go out and come
+specifically told you otherwise, anticipate that we may go outside and come

 appropriately for the out-of-doors and